PoisotLab/ms_metaweb_perspectives/README.md

 predictive algorithm, there is room for the application of our best ecological judgement.

-The second series of problems are related to determining which area should be used to infer the new metaweb in, as this determines the species pool that must be used.
+The second series of problems relate to determining which area should be used to infer the new metaweb in, as this determines the species pool that must be used.
 Metawebs can be constructed by assigning interactions in a list of species within geographic boundaries.
 The upside of this approach is that information at the country level is likely to be required for biodiversity assessments, as countries set goals at the national level [@Buxton2021KeyInf], and as quantitative instruments are designed to work at these scales [@Turak2017UsiEss]; specific strategies are often enacted at smaller scales, nested within a specific country [@Ray2021BioCri].
 But there is no guarantee that these boundaries are meaningful.
 In fact, we do not have a satisfying